nakurahe/leetcode_practice/take_aways.md

 - **Arrays in Memory**: The address of arrays in memory is consistent, so that it's theoretically not possible to *delete* an element.
 Instead, we can **overwrite** that element.
 E.g. `nums[i] = someValue;`

+- **Two Pointers**: When dealing with arrays with heavy head and tail but light middle, consider using two pointers to iterate from both ends. e.g. [977.
+Squares of a Sorted Array](https://leetcode.com/problems/squares-of-a-sorted-array/).

 ### [338.
 Counting Bits](https://leetcode.com/problems/counting-bits/)

 0. **Difficulty**: Easy